How to Unclog Shower or Bathtub Drain | Bill Howe

 • Wait about 20 minutes, then pour more boiling water.

 It’s essential to take some safety precautions when trying the DIY methods.
-Boiling water can cause serious burns.
+Boiling water can cause severe burns.
 We also recommend wearing gloves for sanitary reasons.
-Commercial drain cleaners may work for some clogged drains, but most of these products are not eco-friendly and may have ingredients that can damage pipes.
+Commercial drain cleaners may work for some clogged drains, but most products are not eco-friendly and may have ingredients that can damage pipes.

 Tools and Equipment Needed

 If you’re ready to unclog a shower drain, be sure to have the proper tools and equipment.
 Of course, the tools and equipment you’ll need will vary depending on your chosen method.
-With that said, here are some items to consider:
+Here are some items to consider:

 • Plunger